openstack/manila/doc/source/devref/ganesha.rst

 Known Issues
 ------------

+Following issues concern only users of `ganesha.GaneshaNASHelper` class that works with NFS-Ganesha v2.1 to v2.3.

 - The export location for shares of a driver that uses the Ganesha Library will be of the format ``<ganesha-server>:/share-<share-id>``.
 However,